AzaharSK/NajrinPracticeaRepo/AzureCloud/Azure-Storage.md

     -   GRS → 6 copies across regions\
     -   RA-GRS → secondary region read access

+- `Locally redundant storage LRS` − Copy of the data is created in the same region where storage account is created.
+There are 3 copies of each request made against the data that resides on separate domains.

+- `Zone-redundant storage (available for blobs only) ZRS` − Copy of the data is created on separate facilities either in the same region or across two regions.
+The advantage is that even if there is failure on one facility, the data still can be retained.
+Three copies of data are created.
+One more advantage is that data can be read from a secondary location.

+- `Geo-redundant storage GRS` − `Copy is created in a different region which means data is retained even if there is a failure in the complete region.
+The numbers of copies of data created are 6 in this case.

+- `Read-access geo-redundant storage RA-GRS` − This option allows reading of data from a secondary location when data on the primary location is not available.
+The number of copies created is 6.
+The main advantage here is that availability of data can be maximized.

 6.  **Security configuration**

     -   HTTPS-only access recommended\